 The Origins of the Phoenicians

 The Canaanites are the forefathers of the Phoenicians.
-Proof of this direct link can be retrieved from monetary, inscribed linguistic and archeological evidence, and from ancient geo-historical documentation.
-Proof of this connection was discovered in an ancient Hellenistic coin found in Beirut (the capital of modern Lebanon).
-The coin is inscribed in both the Phoenician and Greek languages and describes Beirut in the former language as “being ‘in Canaan’ (b-kn’n)” and in the latter language “as being in Phoenicia” (Salibi 1985, p.
+Proof of this direct link can be retrieved from monetary, inscribed linguistic and archeological evidence, as well as from ancient geo-historical documentation.
+For example, one of the most significant finds in relation to this subject was the discovery of an ancient Hellenistic coin in Beirut (the capital of modern Lebanon); which was inscribed in both the Phoenician and Greek languages and describes Beirut in the former language as “being ‘in Canaan’ (b-kn’n)” and in the latter language “as being in Phoenicia” (Salibi 1985, p.
 11).
-The second piece of evidence is provided by Herodotus, who wrote about the origins of the Phoenicians and did not hesitate in his belief that their origins lay in West Arabia. “‘This nation (Phoenicia/Canaan), according to their account, dwelt anciently upon the Red Sea, but crossing thence, they fixed themselves on the sea-coast of Syria, where they still inhabit’” (Salibi 1985, p.
+The second piece of evidence is provided by Herodotus, who wrote about the origins of the Phoenicians and did not hesitate in his belief that their origins lay in West Arabia. “‘This nation (Phoenicia/Canaan), according to their own account, dwelt anciently upon the Red Sea, but crossing thence, they fixed themselves on the sea-coast of Syria, where they still inhabit’” (Salibi 1985, p.
 11).

 The Phoenician Golden Age